GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 ## ZoneStepSizes and .stp Files
 The CSI Support Files now include a "ZoneStepSizes" sub-folder within the Zones folder.
 These files will be used by CSI in EZFXZones to determine which FX Parameters are stepped, how many steps each parameter has, and what the exact step values are.
 Again, this is another feature meant to simplify EZFXZone creation.
 Once a ZoneStepFile exists for a plugin, it shouldn't need to change (unless the developer adds new automation parameters) and can be shared.
 The CSI Support Files currently include ZoneFXFiles for almost 500 FX to get users started.

 If you'd like to create some .stp files for your own use, you can add the below "AutoScan" line to your CSI.ini.
+The AutoScan process only attempts to create the .stp files for fx you already have a .zon for.
+It will not create .stp files for all FX.
 Note: this is an experimental feature and works better on Mac right now.
 If you run into issues, I'd encourage you to turn the AutoScan off by commenting out that line.
+When the AutoScan is complete and ZoneStepSize files created, you should also comment out (with a forward slash) or delete that line in your CSI.
 ```
 Version 2.0